 The Tusk Ball

-The Sunday Times kindly gave the Lugard image a page of exposure four days ahead of the Tusk Ball in London.
+The Sunday Times kindly gave the image and the story half a page of exposure four days ahead of the event in London.

 The Tusk Gala dinner at The Roundhouse in Camden, London was attended by HRH The Duke of Cambridge, who gave a very considered speech on conservation issues in Africa.
 His focus on population growth is absolutely right – this will soon become conservationists’ biggest battle.